'She stole my heart': Indy Marine reunites with puppy he rescued while deployed

 "I stayed up the last 24 hours spending all the time I could with her," Carroll said.

 It was a goodbye that didn't last for too long.
-The Society for the Prevention of Cruelty to Animal (SPCA), a global animal rescue group, found a way to reunite the two through its program called "Operation Baghdad Pups."
+The Society for the Prevention of Cruelty to Animal International (SPCA International), a global animal rescue group, found a way to reunite the two through its program called "Operation Baghdad Pups."

 Currently, U.S. military regulations don't allow animals on official transportation and alternative animal transportation is usually expensive and involves complex logistics.
-The pandemic has also made this more difficult, according to SPCA.
+The pandemic has also made this more difficult, according to SPCA International.

-SPCA works through the process for servicemembers.
+SPCA International works through the process for servicemembers.
 So far, they have reunited more than 1,000 animals since 2013.

 "I don't know how I could've gotten her back home," Carroll said.
 "SPCA was instrumental.
 They were the only way I could have feasibly done this."